 A patrol boat is a small vessel that served a number of purposes during the nation’s major wars.
 However, their small size didn’t exempt these vessels from asbestos.
 Many asbestos-containing products were used to construct patrol boats, which led to veterans developing toxic diseases such as asbestos-related lung cancer and malignant mesothelioma

 If you were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to considerable compensation.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 About Patrol Boats